Training Tips

 Vertical terrain is responsible for the biggest thrills — and the most intense pain — in cycling.
 In races, the crunch almost always comes when the pavement tilts up.
 Recreational tours such as Colorado's Ride the Rockies feature several thousand feet of climbing each day.
 And, of course, climbs are followed by swooping, twisting descents where the grin-per-mile quotient is literally sky high.
 For all these reasons, it pays to get good on hills.

-training tips, climbing strategies and skills are written from a racing/competitive point of view, they'll help recreational road and off-road riders who would simply like to climb better, too.
+While the following training tips, climbing strategies and skills are written from a racing/competitive point of view, they'll help recreational road and off-road riders who would simply like to climb better, too.

 Because climbing is a fight against gravity, your ultimate ability is determined by your power-to-weight ratio.
 Lean, small-boned riders need proportionally less power to climb well compared to big people.
 That's why great climbers are nearly always diminutive.
 The few exceptions, such as Lance Armstrong and Miguel Indurain, generate so much power that their greater size doesn't matter.The good news is that you can improve your climbing regardless of your genetic makeup.
 In this article, I show you how to use climbing days to your best advantage.